amiteshkr63/Remote-Controlling-Raspberry4B-s-GPIO-Pins/README.md

 Reference:
 https://developers.google.com/assistant/sdk/guides/service/python

+#### Basic hardware requirements

+Before you begin, you'll need the following components:
+-A device running on one of the supported platforms, with internet connectivity -A microphone
+-A speaker

+#### How to Record and Playback Audio on Raspberry PI

+Install PulseAudio +Bluetooth module

+`sudo apt-get install pulseaudio`
+`sudo apt-get install pavucontrol paprefs`
+`sudo apt-get install pulseaudio-module-bluetooth`

+Use GUI via VNC or Remote host connection Goto `Bluetooth tab` then `Add Device` then connect to desired bluetooth speaker

 ## Part-B via Configuring Django WebServer to Apache2

 Part-1 Creating webpage interface to control GPIO pins via Apache2